-Sex and Relationships Education
+Sex and Relationships Education (To be updated for summer 2021)

 Our Sex and Relationships Education does not go beyond the National Curriculum for Science, therefore parents/carers are not able to withdraw their children from the Statutory Science Curriculum.
 The Science curriculum is delivered in ways appropriate to the ages and stages of the children.